Joyce, James [Augustine Aloysius]

 "'United States of Asia' (VI.B.3.073): A Postcolonial Reception of James Joyce and Japan."

-James Joyce Journal, vol. 12, no.2.
+James Joyce Journal, Vol. 12, No. 2.
 The James Joyce Society of Korea, Winter 2006.

 "Anti-Semitism/Anti-feminism in Giacomo Joyce."

-The Journal of Policy Studies, Vol.7, No.2.
+The Journal of Policy Studies, Vol. 7, No. 2.

 Policy Studies Association, Iwate Prefectural University, February 2006.